Master’s Admission Requirements

 Master’s Admission Procedure

-Master’s students must apply for admission to the School of Graduate Studies.
-The steps for the online application for the MTC program can be found at rgs.usu.edu/graduateschool/apply.
+Master’s students must apply for admission to the School of Graduate Studies at https://gradschool.usu.edu/apply/.

-See techcomm.usu.edu/masters/application for further information on these items and the criteria by which they will be evaluated.
+See techcomm.usu.edu/masters/application_masters for further information on these items and the criteria by which they will be evaluated.

 There are two deadlines for the online Master of Technical Communication: March 1 for admission in summer or fall and November 1 for admission in spring.

-For information on the cost of the program see techcomm.usu.edu or call (800) 233-2137 or send an email to firstname.lastname@example.org.
+For information on the cost of the program, see USU Online’s Cost and Financial Aid Page, call (800) 233-2137, or send an email to firstname.lastname@example.org.

-The curriculum has been designed to allow students to complete all requirements within a three-year period although students may take longer if they choose.
+The curriculum has been designed to allow students to complete all requirements within a three-year period, although students may take longer if they choose.
 The School of Graduate Studies requires students to complete their degrees in no more than six years.
-Extensions of this deadline are sometimes allowed, but classes expire after EIGHT years and will no longer count towards the degree.
+Extensions of this deadline are sometimes allowed, but classes expire after EIGHT years and will no longer count toward the degree.

-There are no prerequisite classes but some students may be advised to take preparatory classes.
-Classes may be taken in any sequence although students should complete the three core requirements (6400 , 6410 and 6830 ) at their first opportunity after entering the program.
+There are no prerequisite classes, but some students may be advised to take preparatory classes.
+Classes may be taken in any sequence, although students should complete the three core requirements (ENGL 6400 , ENGL 6410 and ENGL 6830 ) at their first opportunity after entering the program.